verokim85/verokim85.github.io/_posts/2018-02-10-nested_hashes.markdown

 Hashes have a default value of nil.
-Therefore nil is returned when searching for a key that doesn't exist.
+Therefore nil is returned when searching for a key that doesn't exist within the hash.
-Change the default value by sending it as an argument
+Change the default value by setting it as an argument

     shop = Hash.new("nope")          Now default value is now "nope" instead of nil